The Digital Reformation

 In a 1996 presidential briefing, Federal Reserve Chairman Alan Greenspan compared the economic activity of the early internet to the discovery of a new planet.
-The administration was looking at the dot-com bubble that would burst around five years later.
-The analogy wasn’t mistaken, though; it was just early.
+At the time, the administration was watching what later became known as the dot-com bubble.
+A few years later the bubble burst and fortunes vanished, but Greenspan’s cyber planet held its shape.

 The playful construct became more profound for me when I came across philosopher Karl Popper’s concept of the ‘Three Worlds’.

 Popper’s World Three is a category that includes our ever-evolving language, art, culture, and concepts.
 It’s our collective world of meaning that’s not quite physical, although it manifests through material means, and it’s not entirely experiential, though it’s felt in our experiences.
-It has existed in various forms for as long as humans have communicated.
-Civilisations are built and destroyed via World Three’s many configurations.
+It has existed in various forms for as long as humans have communicated and our civilisations are built and destroyed via World Three’s many configurations.

-At any point in time, the corpus of human mental activity sits scattered across the planet within many media, ready to be engaged with.
+At any point in time, a massive corpus of human mental activity sits scattered across the planet within minds and media, ready to be engaged with.
 This sprawling mess of symbolised thought is created and destroyed, lost and rediscovered, built upon and reconfigured as human populations work together to create meaning and commune through it.
-Whether religious or ideological or a combination of both, human groups will organically arrange symbolic sanctuaries of meaning that form the basis for collaboration and community.
-Put another way, a sanctuary of meaning is a complex of facts, values, and stories that represent the world, allowing people to place themselves within a coherent context and participate in a collective maintenance of the good.

-Much of what we call Western civilisation has proceeded from the collection of founding texts that make up the Bible.
-A myriad of secondary material was created and shared around the Bible, and the sanctuary of meaning we call Christianity emerged.
-I am setting aside any theological considerations here to focus purely on how human beings practically established and maintained Christianity through worldly institutions.
+The civilisation we call the West has been underwritten by a body of texts and cultural memories from the ancient Greeks and Romans, and by the stories that make up the Bible.
+A vast secondary literature grew up around those scriptures, and from it emerged the sanctuary of meaning we call Christianity.
+I am setting aside theological questions to focus on how Christianity was established and maintained in practice, through worldly institutions.

-Throughout most of the common era, the institutions of church and monarchy kept tight control over the world of meaning.
-Their Catholic configuration of World Three was understood to be the word of God mediated through the authority of His institutions, which were understood to be best able to interpret God’s divine will.
-It was, of course, messy and complicated, but overall, a level of stability was maintained through the masses’ willingness to bend a knee to the will of God and take their place within The Great Chain of Being.
-The church’s interpretations of God’s word motivated behavioural norms, conquests, inquisitions, and many different rhythms of cultural activity.
+It was, of course, messy and complicated, but overall, a level of stability was maintained through the masses’ willingness to bend a knee to the will of God and take their place within His Great Chain of Being.

-The invention of the printing press ~1440 meant that books, pamphlets, and posters could be replicated relatively cheaply.
-Literacy spread, and through the work of Martin Luther, a Bible translated from Latin into the vernacular became accessible to laypeople.
-Ordinary believers began to develop and share personal interpretations of God’s will outside the purview of the Catholic Church.
-As doubts grew about whether the clergy were truly best placed to interpret divine will, word spread of their worsening degeneracy, and the foundations of the Church’s institutional legitimacy began to fracture.
+The invention of the printing press around 1440 meant that books, pamphlets, and posters could be replicated relatively cheaply.
+Literacy spread, and through the work of Martin Luther a Bible translated from Latin into the vernacular became accessible to laypeople.
+Ordinary believers began to develop and circulate personal interpretations of God’s will outside the Catholic Church’s purview.
+As doubts grew about whether the clergy were truly best placed to interpret divine will, printed media carried reports of their worsening degeneracy.
+Complaints clustered around church officials selling God’s forgiveness, alongside extortion, nepotism, and sexual scandal, and the foundations of the Church’s legitimacy began to fracture.

-What followed was the civilisational convulsion in meaning-making known as the Protestant Reformation.
-An era that erupted into decades of war, waves of collective delirium, brutal persecutions, and desperate flights into new sanctuaries of meaning.
+What followed was the civilisation-wide convulsion known as the Protestant Reformation.
+It was an era that erupted into decades of war, waves of collective delirium, brutal persecutions, and desperate flights into new lands to build bespoke sanctuaries of meaning.

-During the Reformation, the masses, unmoored from faith in their governing institutions, swung wildly between new sources of authority, searching for something to which they could earnestly bend a knee.
+During the Reformation the masses were unmoored from faith in their governing institutions and swung wildly between new sources of authority.
+They were searching for something to which they could earnestly bend a knee.
 As theological conflicts wreaked havoc, many turned toward more stable, observable truths, and the scientific method gained traction as a source of authority and conflict resolution.

-This tension began to take explicit form in thinkers like Baruch Spinoza (1632 - 1677), a philosopher-scientist who sought to know God through proto-scientific methods.
-Not a personal, interventionist deity, but the inherent order and harmony of the universe itself.
-Centuries later, when asked about God, Albert Einstein replied, “I believe in Spinoza’s God,” the same deity that most pious scientists will now admit to worshipping in the depths of a late-night boozy conversation.
+This shift in orientation began to take explicit form in thinkers like Baruch Spinoza (1632–1677), a philosopher with an idiosyncratic conception of God for his time.
+He understood his proto-scientific methods as a way of trying to know God, who wasn’t an omnipotent deity, but the inherent form and harmony of the material universe.
+Centuries later, when asked about God, Albert Einstein replied, “I believe in Spinoza’s God,” the same God many pious scientists will now admit to worshipping in the depths of a late-night, boozy conversation.

 “It is often very illuminating to ask yourself how you got at the facts on which you base your opinion.
 Who actually saw, heard, felt, counted, named the thing, about which you have an opinion?”